Ducey's Bass Lake Lodge

-Ducey's Bass Lake Lodge, originally Freeman’s Bass Lake Lodge, is a historic establishment on the northern shore of Bass Lake.
-Built by Buddy Freeman in 1941, the lodge initially featured a bar, restaurant, and rental cabins.
-It changed ownership several times before becoming part of The Pines Resort in 1975.
+Ducey's Bass Lake Lodge was a resort on the northern shore of Bass Lake in Madera County, California.
+Established as Freeman's Bass Lake Lodge in 1941, it was purchased by Maurice and Marie Ducey in 1950 and later became part of The Pines Resort in 1975.

-The lodge gained national recognition as a filming location for the 1987 movie The Great Outdoors.
-A year later, a kitchen fire destroyed the building.
-Undeterred, The Pines Resort rebuilt the lodge, opening a new facility in 1991, a mile east of the original site.
+The lodge was used as a filming location for the 1988 comedy The Great Outdoors.
+It was destroyed by fire on June 2, 1988.
+A replacement, Ducey's on the Lake, opened in 1991 about one mile east of the original site.

 History

 Ducey's Bass Lake Lodge in the 1950s.

-Freeman’s Bass Lake Lodge was established in 1941 by Buddy Freeman on the north shore of Bass Lake, about a mile west of the Pines Village.
+Freeman's Bass Lake Lodge was established in 1941 by Buddy Freeman on the north shore of Bass Lake, about a mile west of the Pines Village.
 The property included a bar, restaurant, and rental cabins.
-In 1947 it was sold to Jeff Jeffords, Karl Briz, and A.C.
-Zingle.
+In 1947, it was sold to Jeff Jeffords, Karl Briz, and A. C. Zingle.

-Maurice and Marie Ducey purchased the lodge in 1950, expanded it with a general store and campgrounds, and developed collections of Native American artifacts, firearms, antiques, and taxidermy.
-In 1952 the lodge served as the filming headquarters for Hiawatha.
-The Duceys renamed the business Ducey’s Bass Lake Lodge and operated it until retiring in 1968.
-The lodge then passed to Al Westman and in 1969 to Dr. Robert and Gloria Rickard.
-In 1975 the property was incorporated into The Pines Resort.
+Maurice and Marie Ducey purchased the lodge in 1950, adding a general store and campgrounds and displaying collections of Native American artifacts, firearms, antiques, and taxidermy.
+In 1952, the lodge served as the filming headquarters for Hiawatha.
+The Duceys renamed the business Ducey's Bass Lake Lodge and operated it until retiring in 1968.
+The property was subsequently owned by Al Westman and, beginning in 1969, Dr. Robert and Gloria Rickard.
+In 1975, the property became part of The Pines Resort.

-The lodge appeared in the 1987 film The Great Outdoors, which used Bass Lake as the setting and modeled a studio-built cabin after Ducey’s rental cabins.
+Bass Lake and Ducey's were used during filming of the 1988 comedy The Great Outdoors.
+A cabin constructed for the film at Universal Studios was modeled after Ducey's rental cabins.

 On June 2, 1988, a kitchen fire destroyed the lodge.
 Multiple additions and attic spaces hindered firefighting efforts, and only the stone chimneys and porch remained after the four-hour blaze.

 Ducey’s on the Lake

-Following the destruction of the original lodge in 1988, The Pines Resort began reconstruction on a new facility, designed by local architect Michael Karby.
-The new building was located along the lakeshore, about one mile east of the previous site, and opened on April 20, 1991.
+Following the destruction of the original lodge in 1988, The Pines Resort built a replacement designed by local architect Michael Karby.
+The new lodge was constructed on the lakeshore about one mile east of the original site and opened on April 20, 1991.

 Members of the Mono people participated in the opening ceremonies.
-The interior design incorporated items salvaged from the fire, including the lodge’s 12-foot road sign, and new displays of historical photographs and hunting trophies intended to replace the destroyed collection.
+The interior incorporated items salvaged from the 1988 fire, including the lodge's 12-foot road sign, along with displays of historical photographs and hunting trophies.